Nicolas Kim, Alessandro Rinaldo (2017). Community Detection on Ego Networks via Mutual Friend Counts. Submitted. [pdf].

 Nicolas Kim*, Dane Wilburne*, Sonja Petrović, Alessandro Rinaldo (2016).
 On the Geometry and Extremal Properties of the Edge-Degeneracy Model.
 Third SDM Workshop on Mining Networks and Graphs. [arXiv].

 This upcoming summer, I will be a statistics intern at Lilly.

 I passed my thesis proposal on February 27, 2017.

 I was a statistics research intern at Bell Labs during the summer of 2016.

 I presented a poster at the American Statistical Association's Pittsburgh Spring Banquet on March 17, 2016.
-The poster is be about some work on a particular algebraic statistical network model, the edge-degeneracy ERGM.
+The poster is about some work on a particular algebraic statistical network model, the edge-degeneracy ERGM.
 Link to the poster.
-This poster was also be presented at the Innovation with Impact meeting at CMU on April 7, 2016.
+This poster was also presented at the Innovation with Impact meeting at CMU on April 7, 2016.

 From July 1 to July 10, 2015, I was in Osaka, Japan for a summer school and conference on Gröbner Bases.
 Here is the website link.